jimblandy/perf-event/perf-event-open-sys/README.md

 [perf-event]: https://crates.io/crates/perf-event

+### Using perf types on other platforms

+Even though Windows and Mac don't have the `perf_event_open` system call, the `perf_event_open_sys` crate still builds on those platforms: the type definitions in the `bindings` module can be useful to code that needs to parse perf-related data produced on Linux or Android systems.
+The syscall and ioctl wrapper functions are not available.

 ### Updating the System Call Bindings

 The `bindings` module defines Rust equivalents for the types and constants used